bjornregnell/ubuntu-tweaks/evolution-email-client/README.md

 ### Settings for "Identity"

-You should user your own public email as exemplified by my email below:
+You should use your own public email as exemplified by my email below:

 ![Identity](1-evolution-identity.png)